centreon/centreon-documentation/versioned_docs/version-23.10/reporting/introduction.md

 * The groups of hosts: Click **Host Groups** in the left menu
 * The groups of services: Click **Service Groups** in the left menu

-The CSV icons are used to export data into a CSV file.
+The CSV icon is used to export data to a CSV file.

 ![image](../assets/reporting/os-reporting/os-csv.png)